Password less access with private keys on Windows

 Generate Public/Private key pair

-To generate a public/private key pair we can use PuTTYgen, an application commonly installed as part of Putty.
+To generate a public/private key pair we can use PuTTYgen, an application commonly installed as part of PuTTY.

 Save at least the private key by clicking Save private key.
-At this point you can copy or save the public key by clicking Save public key (but bear in mind that PuTTY saves this file in a format non compatible with Hawk).
+At this point you can copy or save the public key by clicking Save public key (but bear in mind that PuTTY saves this file in a format non compatible with SCW systems).
 You can always regenerate the public key in a compatible format by loading the private key file (by clicking Load).

 Installing the public key as an authorized key on SCW systems

 The public key needs to be added to the authorized keys file.
-WinSCP >= 5.14 allows to automatically add the public key to the authorised keys file (you must first login using your password), for this use Session -> Install Public Key into Server command on the main window, or Tools -> Install Public Key into Servercommand on SSH -> Authentication page page on Advanced Site Settings dialog.
+The public key needs to be added to the authorized keys file on the remote server.
+WinSCP >= 5.14 allows to automatically add the public key to this file (you must first login using your password), for this use Session -> Install Public Key into Server command on the main window, or Tools -> Install Public Key into Servercommand on SSH -> Authentication page on Advanced Site Settings dialog.

 If you have an older version of WinSCP or prefer to do it manually, login to the system and edit the file located in your home directory in /home/your_username/.ssh/authorized_keys.
 This can be done in the command line with your preferred text editor (if using WinSCP, make sure to enable “Show hidden files” in Options -> Preferences -> Panels to show the .ssh folder).

-Enable password less access from PuTTY
+Enable access with private key from PuTTY

-Enable password less access from WinSCP
+Enable access with private keys from WinSCP